 The financial system in India has faced several hurdles and continues to struggle in the face of a volatile economy.
 Post demonetisation, the government shut out all the loopholes of earning and circulation of black money, leading to strict rules of accounting proof underlying every single transaction.
 This prompted many businesses to slow down as the liquidity crisis raised its ugly head.
 Add to that the declining GDP rates which fell to 4.5% in the second quarter of 2019-20, as opposed to 7.1% in the same period in the year 2018-19.
 All of this has led to a slow debt recovery owing to the increased interest rates.
 Lending institutions are facing the heat with many accounts turning into Non-Performing Assets (NPA’s).

-Problems Faced by Debt Collection Agents and How to Solve Them!
+Challenges in Loan Recovery and How to Solve Them!

 Faulty Written Agreements:

 Written agreements are similar to oral contracts, wherein the existence of the contract can be proved easily, but it comes with another set of challenges in loan recovery.
 Apart from being poorly drafted, the parties involved in many written agreements need to be habituated to get a grip on the undersigned terms and conditions of the contract.
 A lot of times, people end up entering into a contract which was null and void from the very beginning but had no knowledge of the same since they did not bother asking relevant and meaningful questions at the start, which ultimately leads to the cancellation of the contract.
 The lending party is sad, left with nowhere to go.
 Therefore, before entering into any written agreement, an essential prerequisite to pay attention to is to ask questions if something sounds fishy or looks vague.

 Money Recovery Issues:

 Some of the most fundamental challenges in loan recovery are the terms and conditions of the contract entered into; how valid are they?
 What is certainty?
 What is the financial background of the parties entering into the contract?